BM-AI-solutions/decision-points/readme.md

         ```bash
         pip install -r backend/requirements.txt
         ```
-    *   Configure required environment variables (e.g., set them in your shell or create a `.env` file).
+    *   Configure required environment variables (e.g., set them in your shell or create a `.env` file, ensuring you set `GOOGLE_API_KEY` for Gemini).
     *   Run the Flask development server (refer to Flask documentation or project specifics).

 **Environment Variables:** The system relies on environment variables for configuration, including API keys and secrets.
+For Gemini, set the `GOOGLE_API_KEY` environment variable.
 Refer to `backend/.env.example` for a template.

 ### Production Deployment